 Field-hunting tip

-Look in low-temperature hydrothermal silver veins country — that is the host setting where pyrostilpnite typically forms.
+Look in low-temperature hydrothermal silver veins country, the host setting where pyrostilpnite typically forms.
 If you start seeing pyrargyrite, stephanite, silver in float, you are in the right ground.
 Field specimens usually show a platy or lath-like crystals, often in radiating clusters habit, so train your eye for that shape before scanning the outcrop.